coryvisi/serverless-pdf-chat/docs/quickstart_cicd.md

 1. Review the `local_mapping` structure in the `get_local_configuration()` function and make changes where necessary.
     - Specifically, the Regions and account IDs should make sense for your environments.
 These values in the repository (not locally) will be used by AWS CodePipeline and need to be maintained **in the repository**.
-    - The values for the Test and Production environments can be ommitted at this time, because we will only be deploying the Deployment and Development environments.
+    - The values for the Test and Production environments can be ommitted at this time, because we will only be deploying the Deployment and Development environments in the same account.
     - You must explicitly specify the account and Region for each environment so that the infrastructure virtual private clouds (VPCs) get three Availability Zones.
 [Review the reference documentation](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ec2.Vpc.html#maxazs).
     - Refer to [Application Configuration](full_deployment_guide.md#application-configuration) from the Full Deployment Guide for more details on configuration parameters.